 Positive Reinforcement Only

 Cats do not respond well to punishment.
-Punishment — shouting, spraying water, physical correction — increases stress and fear without teaching the cat what you actually want.
-It damages trust and can create anxiety-related problems.
-Positive reinforcement (rewarding the behaviour you want) is the only approach worth using.
+Shouting, spraying water, or physical correction increases stress and fear without teaching the cat what you actually want, and it damages trust.
+Positive reinforcement, rewarding the behaviour you want, is the only approach worth using.

 Timing Is Everything

 The reward must land within one to two seconds of the behaviour.
-If it arrives later, you’re rewarding whatever the cat is doing at the moment the treat appears — not the behaviour you intended.
-A clicker or a marker word (“yes”) bridges the gap between the behaviour and the reward, giving you precision even when the treat takes a moment to deliver.
+Later than that and you’re rewarding whatever the cat happens to be doing when the treat appears.
+A clicker or a marker word such as “yes” bridges the gap, giving you precision even when the treat takes a moment to deliver.

 Keep Sessions Short

 Cats have shorter training attention spans than dogs.
-Sessions of two to five minutes, repeated two or three times a day, produce better results than one long session.
-Always end on a success — if the cat is struggling with a new behaviour, go back to something it knows well to end positively.
+Sessions of two to five minutes, repeated two or three times a day, beat one long session.
+Always end on a success: if the cat is struggling with something new, return to a behaviour it knows well and finish on a win.

 Not all food is equal.
-For training, use something the cat genuinely wants — small pieces of cooked chicken, commercial cat treats, or a favourite wet food.
-If the cat is not motivated by the reward, it won’t work for it.
-A cat that isn’t food-motivated may respond better to play (a brief burst with a wand toy as the reward) or even social interaction.
+Use something the cat genuinely wants, small pieces of cooked chicken, a favourite wet food, or a high-value commercial treat.
+A cat that isn’t food-motivated may respond better to a brief burst of play with a wand toy, or to social interaction, as the reward.

 What You Can Actually Train